 Yes, I’ve been searching for artwork for my master closet for a year, and hadn’t found anything I liked.
 So I put up a pic of my kids at the beach.

 Our IKEA Pax Built In Master Closet Reveal

 Now it looks like this:

 I love the mirror at the end of the closet.
 I’ve never had a full-length mirror before.
-This one is from West Elm, but its no longer sold.
+This one is from West Elm, but it is no longer available.